pytroll/satpy/README.rst

 the project is being represented.

-Any violations of this code of conduct will be handled by the core maintainers of the project including David Hoese, Martin Raspaud, Adam Dybbroe, and Panu Lahtinen.
+Any violations of this code of conduct will be handled by the core maintainers of the project including David Hoese, Martin Raspaud, and Adam Dybbroe.
 If you wish to report one of the maintainers for a violation and are not comfortable with them seeing it, please contact one or more of the other maintainers to report the violation.
 Responses to violations will be determined by the maintainers and may include one or more of the following: